 WHY DO WE COLLECT, HOLD, USE OR DISCLOSE PERSONAL INFORMATION?

 We take reasonable steps to use and disclose personal information for the primary purpose for which it is collected.
-The primary purpose for which information is collected varies, depending on the particular service being provided, but is generally to provide legal advice and services to an individual or their business.
+The primary purpose for which information is collected varies, depending on the particular service being provided, but is generally to provide legal advice and other services to an individual or their business.

 In the case of potential employees, the primary purpose the information is collected is to assess the individual’s suitability for a position with us.